goodloop/autoware_auto_mirror/src/system/autoware_state_monitor/design/autoware_state_monitor-design.md

 # Purpose / Use cases
 The purpose of the `autoware_state_monitor` is to provide a system state.
-It observes multiple sources like vehicle velocities, vehicle commands or paths and based on that generates the current state.
+The component observes multiple sources like vehicle velocities, vehicle commands, vehicle pose, planned path and based on that it generates the current state.

 # Design